Eligibility & Referrals

 , which describes a condition that is limiting, of long duration and generally slow progression.

 Our services are accessed by referral from a healthcare professional (e.g. GP, nurse specialist, consultant).
 To refer patients or family members and carers for our services, please complete our Referral Form and, where relevant, the Home Visit Needs/Risk Assessment Form.
 These forms are available on our website and through the DXS clinical referral portal.
 Referrals should be sent electronically to our secure nhs.net email address: firstname.lastname@example.org

 On receipt of a completed referral form we will do the following:

 - Confirm receipt to the referrer using the email address provided.

-- Aim to contact the person being referred within five days, provide them with information on our services and a first appointment within three weeks (subject to their availability and ours).
+- Contact the person being referred, provide them with information on our services and a first appointment within three weeks (subject to their availability and ours).

 Service User Charter

-Our policy is to support and protect the fundamental human, civil and legal rights of patients and their families.
-There is equal access to our services regardless of the patient/family memberís age, gender, sexual orientation, ethnicity, faith, social class, disability or other special needs.
+Our policy is to support and protect the fundamental human, civil and legal rights of patients and their loved ones.
+There is equal access to our services regardless of age, gender, sexual orientation, ethnicity, faith, social class, disability or other special needs.
 In recognition of personal dignity and autonomy, we will provide privacy, consideration and respect in the treatment of patients and their carers.